 Isle of Palms is primarily a residential community consisting of year-round residents, second home owners, vacation rentals, long-term rentals and a commercial district.
-There is also a World class resort at the north end of the island with a similar blend of properties as well as resort amenities. with world-class resort amenities and a relatively large commercial base when compared to most other barrier island communities in the area.
+There is also a World class resort at the north end of the island with a similar blend of properties as well as resort amenities. .
 Of the approximately 2,880 acres on the island, approximately 40.6 acres or 1.4 percent of the island is zoned commercial, excluding resort amenities within the gated section of Wild Dunes.
 Only a small portion of the commercially zoned land remains undeveloped.
 The island's economic diversity and high property values provide a strong tax base and has allowed the millage rate, the factor that is multiplied by the assessed value of a property to determine the amount of property tax to be paid, to be the lowest of all municipalities within the Charleston area.